roboticslab-uc3m/installation-guides/install-tensorflow_cc.md

 ```

-2. Build and install ´tensorflow_cc` as a library:
+2. Build and install `tensorflow_cc` as a library:

 There are two diferent types of libraries, shared and static.